Incode-Technologies-Example-Repos/python-samples/sample-server/README.md

 It can receive the optional query parameter `redirectUrl` to set where to redirect the user at the end of the flow.

+- POST `/auth`: Receives the information about a faceMatch attempt and verifies if it was correct and has not been tampered.

 - POST `/webhook`: Example webhook that reads the json data and return it back a response, from here you could fetch scores or OCR data when the status is ONBOARDING_FINISHED

 - POST `/approve`: Example webhook that reads the json data and if the status is ONBOARDING_FINISHED goes ahead and creates the identity using the `/omni/process/approve` endpoint.

 ## Secure Credential Handling
 We highly recommend to follow the 0 rule for your implementations, where all sensitive calls to incode's endpoints are done in the backend, keeping your apikey protected and just returning a `token` with the user session to the frontend.